UBC-MDS/programming-in-python-for-data-science/chapters/en/module8.md

 Tasks:
 - Read in the `canucks.csv` file from the data folder and parse the `Birth Date` column.
 Save this as an object named `canucks`.
-- Find the oldest player (going by their date of birth) and save the Timestamp as `oldest`.
+- Find the oldest player's date of birth and save the Timestamp as `oldest`.
-- Find the youngest player (going by their date of birth) and save the Timestamp as `youngest`.
+- Find the youngest player's date of birth and save the Timestamp as `youngest`.
 - Find the age difference between the two players in years to 2 decimal places.
 Save this as an object name `age_range`.
 - Display `age_range`.